diyhue/diyHue/RemoteApi/README.md

 # Remote Services

 This script is responsable for following services:
- - Remote api integrated in Hue Essentials
+ - Remote api integration with Hue Essentials
  - Remote discovery